libretro/docs/docs/library/beetle_handy.md

 ### Directories

-The Beetle Handy core's directory name is 'Mednafen Lynx'
+The Beetle Handy core's directory name is 'Beetle Lynx'

 The Beetle Handy core saves/loads to/from these directories.